Title IX at Wesleyan

 WE Speak, WE Stand, Wesleyan's Community of Care program, aims to create a campus that is actively engaged in the prevention of sexual assault and advocates for the responsible use of alcohol.
 The goal of the program is to empower bystanders to intervene in high risk situations involving alcohol use and those involving sexual assault.
 Empowered bystanders create a safer community by standing up and speaking out when they witness situations that could potentially harm the health and safety of others.
 Intervening with peers can be challenging for a number of reasons and training will provide you with the skills to move from inaction to action and intervene safely and effectively.
 The We Speak, We Stand bystander intervention training features two separate and distinct tracks: sexual assault prevention and alcohol use.
 For more information about the next training, contact Alysha B. Warren, LPC, Therapist/Sexual Violence Resource Coordinator (email@example.com) or Tanya Purdy, Director of WesWell (firstname.lastname@example.org).
 Reference "We Speak, We Stand Training" in the subject line.

 “WE Speak, WE Stand" is also the name of the monologues performed each year during New Student Orientation regarding sexual violence and alcohol use.
-These skits are coordinated by WesWELL, the Office of Health Education.
+The performance is coordinated by WesWELL, the Office of Health Education.
 Please visit their website to learn more.